 Google and the Concept of Search Rankings

-Since a long time, Google has been inviting website owners to submit their site to a search index.
+For a long time, Google has been inviting website owners to submit their site to a search index.
 Once a website is submitted, it is quickly indexed to scan its quality and relevance, and then the engine keeps indexing the site over time at intervals to log any changes in structure or content.
 The indexing also puts the website through different kinds of checks, validations, and algorithmic operations, and this is what finally shapes the ranking potential of the site.
 Previously, the focus was more on the presence and amount of specific keywords in the content and elsewhere on the web pages.
 Currently, the focus is a lot more on relevance, uniqueness and value addition, as well as on different design aspects and mobile readiness.

 Now, depending on the quality of search engine optimization that has been put to use by the website owner and its impact on Google’s scheme of things when it comes to search engine rankings, the website would rank either low or high.
 This seems to be a pretty straightforward way of handling website rankings in an intuitive manner.
 There are, however, certain issues that can force one to think about Google’s role in the context of imparting full fairness to rankings, and these stem from essential policies, processes and methods that Google adapts at specific times.

-In All Fairness – Examining Transparency and Behavior
+In All Fairness–Examining Transparency and Behavior

-Imagine a case like this – a company which has a lot invested in its business website and has used the services of professional designers, information specialists, and search engine optimization experts suddenly starts going down in search ranking.
-There can be many reasons for this to happen – the website must somehow have fallen foul of Google’s famous algorithms.
+Imagine a case like this–a company which has a lot invested in its business website and has used the services of professional designers, information specialists, and search engine optimization experts suddenly starts going down in search ranking.
+There can be many reasons for this to happen–the website must somehow have fallen foul of Google’s famous algorithms.
 While websites can be built beautifully, responsive and have great navigation, trying to purchase multiple keyword-rich top-level domains, or having plagiarized or duplicate content on your website can be good enough reasons to ultimately face penalties from Google.

 Another prime candidate for taking a ranking hit is websites that use web crawling bots to source their content with a view to earn hefty advertising revenues with high-impact keywords, or to spam search engines.
 Google has vowed to come down strongly on websites like these, but some of their own practices can cast a shadow on their intent.
-There are two main issues here – transparency, and Google’s own behavior which can sometimes mimic that of a scraper site.
+There are two main issues here–transparency, and Google’s own behavior, which can sometimes mimic that of a scraper site.

 Examining the Transparency Issue

 The argument that can often be heard among those that have been penalized by Google for shortcomings in their search engine optimization concerns the lack of transparency therein.
-If your website has seen a recent fall in its ranking, you can see that reflected in your position among Google search results and consequently, in the dip of traffic to your website that is sure to ensue.
-However, this is the only indicator to the fact that you might have committed some SEO mistakes.
+If your website has seen a recent fall in its ranking, you can see that reflected in your position among Google search results and consequently, in the dip of traffic to your website, that is sure to ensue.
+However, this is the only indicator of the fact that you might have committed some SEO mistakes.
 Google does not provide you with any information about exactly what steps that you have taken makes you eligible for that penalty, exactly what parameters of SEO good practices have you not conformed to, exactly what algorithmic system demands that your website be penalized, and what you can do to correct the mistakes concerning your website.

 This lack of transparency is sometimes the reason why website owners, in spite of suffering from significant falls in ranking, fail to turn around the repair the damage by mending their mistakes.
 Providing penalized website owners with the basic indicators regarding their mistakes and suggesting a way out is quite possibly very little expectation from the giant in the realm of search engines, and we can only hope that Google addresses this issue sometime in the near future.